10 Best Physics YouTube Channels that Every Learner Must Subscribe

 10 Best Physics YouTube Channels

-These channels cover everything from bite-sized explainers (MinutePhysics) to full MIT lecture recordings (For the Allure of Physics).
+These channels cover everything from bite-sized animated explainers (MinutePhysics) to full MIT lecture recordings (For the Allure of Physics) to expert-level discussions with working physicists (Sixty Symbols).
 Start with MinutePhysics or Physics Girl if you want short, engaging videos.
-Move to PBS Space Time or DrPhysicsA when you’re ready for deeper content.
+Move to PBS Space Time or DrPhysicsA when you are ready for deeper content.

 MinutePhysics